caseylee94/stock-analysis/README.md

 #### ![VBA_Challenge_2017.png](/ResourcesFinal/VBA_Challenge_2017.png)

 ### The original code took 1.3398 seconds to run.
-While a seeminlgy small change, even saving fractions of a second makes a big difference when running code especially when dealing with large data sets.
+While a seemingly small change, even saving fractions of a second makes a big difference when running code especially when dealing with large data sets.

 ### The next image below shows the time it took the refactored code to run for the year 2018:

 #### ![VBA_Challenge_2018.png](/ResourcesFinal/VBA_Challenge_2018.png)

 ### The original code took 1.3633 seconds to run.
 Again, this is a significant improvement and will run much more efficiently for large data sets.

+## Summary

+### Advantages of Refactoring

+#### As shown in this analysis, refactoring code has advantages when done correctly.
+Refactoring saves time and can improve the software to run faster and more efficiently.
+Refactoring often makes the code easier for others to understand by improving the design of the software.
+It can also allow for bugs to be found more easily if the code is cleaner and more organized.

+### Disadvantages of Refactoring

+####